 Did your cat recently undergo surgery?
+You’re looking for cones, and the best alternatives to cones for cats.
 Whether it was for a spay, an injury, or a different type or procedure, your cat may need some help remembering not to lick her wounds.
 A cat cone or elizabethan collar can help!
 But what is the best kind?
-And are there other options?
+And what are the other options?
 READ ON, CAT LOVER!

 Reasons your cat might need an e-collar

 Collars are temporary measures to prevent a cat from licking, biting, or scratching at an injury.
 As mentioned above, if your cat has undergone surgery, she will need to avoid irritating the surgical site as it heals.
 Healing wounds and injuries can be itchy, so a collar will provide a barrier to stop her from scratching or biting the location.

 Please note that none of this is a substitute for professional veterinary advice.
 Please consult your vet any time your cat has any sort of injury.
 I am not your vet and I do not know your cat, ya dig?